 Skip to main content

-• Extramedullary tumors: occur in the membranes around the spinal cord or nerve roots extending from it.
+These growths can be a serious health concern and require careful medical care.
+Intramedullary tumors originate from cells within the spinal cord, with notable types including gliomas, astrocytomas, and ependymomas.
+Extramedullary tumors occur in the membranes around the spinal cord or nerve roots extending from it.
 While they do not start inside the spinal cord, they can impinge on its functionality through compression.
 Common extramedullary tumors are meningiomas, neurofibromas, schwannomas, and nerve sheath tumors.

 Any spinal growth bears the risk of debilitating symptoms, from pain and neurological issues to paralysis.
 The presence of a spinal tumor is a matter that can potentially be life-threatening and may result in lasting disability.
+The team at NeuroSpine Plus provides comprehensive evaluation and care for patients navigating these complex conditions.

 BOOK AN APPOINTMENT

-Spinal cord tumors manifest a variety of symptoms which escalate as the tumors enlarge.
+Spinal tumors manifest a variety of symptoms which escalate as the tumors enlarge.
 These growths can impinge on your spinal cord or the related nerve roots, circulatory structures, or vertebral bones.
-Symptoms include:
+Symptoms include persistent pain at the location of the tumor, muscle spasms, stiff neck or back, diminished sensitivity to temperature and pain, difficulty walking, persistent back pain that may extend to other regions of your body, compromised control over bowel or bladder functions, and noticeable reduction in sensation or muscular strength, particularly affecting the upper and lower limbs.

 At NeuroSpine Plus, we emphasize the importance of professional evaluation and management of these symptoms to assist in mitigating their impact on your quality of life.

 The cause of spinal tumors is not fully understood.
-Research suggests that genetic anomalies may play a role, whether inherited or acquired during one's lifetime.
+Research suggests genetic anomalies may play a role, whether inherited or acquired during one’s lifetime.
 While there is still uncertainty, certain hereditary syndromes like neurofibromatosis 2 and von Hippel-Lindau disease have been definitively linked to spinal cord tumors.
-At NeuroSpine Plus, we are dedicated to advancing research and improving treatment to provide the best care for our patients.
+At NeuroSpine Plus, we are dedicated to advancing research and improving spinal tumor treatment to provide the best care for our patients.

 • Monitoring Strategy